ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 └───────────────────────────────┴────────────┴──────┘
 ```

 Note how ClickHouse automatically converted parquet strings (in the `date` column) to the `Date` type.
-This is because ClickHouse does typecast automatically based on the types in the target table.
+This is because ClickHouse does a typecast automatically based on the types in the target table.

 ### Creating new tables from parquet files